Tax Accounting on Death of a Taxpayer

 CONTENT DESCRIPTION AND KEY CONCEPTS:

 This course deals comprehensively with the taxation of individuals at death.
 The student will gain a thorough understanding of how income as well as capital accumulations are taxed when the taxpayer dies as well as strategies to minimize those taxes.
 Students will start with learning what government cheques may be retained and which must be returned.
 They will learn how each type of income is taxed, on what returns the income is reported, and strategies to defer taxes where possible.
 They’ll learn how to claim all deductions and credits that are allowed on each return, as well as how to minimize probate fees on assets transferred to beneficiaries.
-True-to-life case studies involve preparation of 2017 tax returns for deceased taxpayers and their surviving spouses.
-All known tax changes, including those that will come into effect after 2017 are discussed in the Journal.
+True-to-life case studies involve preparation of tax returns for deceased taxpayers and their surviving spouses.
+All known tax changes, including those that will come into effect in future are discussed in the Journal.

 - Understand death as a financial event and discuss its ramifications with clients